skyrim-platform/skyrim-platform/README.md

 ## License

-Skyrim Platform is released under the GNU General Public License v3.0
+Your plugin is your own software and can be licensed however you like even if it uses Skyrim Platform types!

-The included TypeScript type definitions here are released under the same license.
+Skyrim Platform itself is distributed under the GNU General Public License v3.0.